210119-ROC/demos/week1/README.md

 12. What are generics?
 What is the diamond operator (<>)?
 13. Create and instantiate a generic class.
 Create and use a generic method.

-## Exceptions
-1. What is the difference between final, .finalize(), and finally?
-2. Explain throw vs throws vs Throwable
-3. Do you need a catch block?
-Can you have more than 1?
-Is there an order to follow?
-4. What is base class of all exceptions?
-What interface do they all implement?
-5. List some checked and unchecked exceptions?
-6. Multi-catch block: can you catch more than one exception in a single catch block?
 <br>
 <br>